Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 You can use its service on pretty much every device, thanks to its easy-to-use custom apps for computers, smartphones, and streaming devices like Android TV and Apple TV.

 We also tested ExpressVPN’s Chrome and Firefox extensions, which work just like the fully-encrypted applications.
-They’re useful to get a Korean IP address and unblock content directly from your web browser.
+They’re useful to quickly change IP address and unblock content directly from your web browser.

-And being the only VPN service with a dedicated router app, you can use the VPN on multiple devices simultaneously, including gaming systems and Roku devices (which don’t support VPN apps).
+And being the only VPN service with its own dedicated router (Aircove), you can use the VPN on all your devices at home simultaneously.

 What we love about ExpressVPN’s apps is that they all use a very similar interface, so switching from one to another is almost seamless.
 They also give you the option to change the language settings to Korean.